Taravatsh/School_District_Analysis/README.md

 ### District Summary

-Replacing the math and reading grades of Thomas High School ninth graders' with NaNs within the student data DataFrame had a slight affect on the average math score, passing math, passing reading and overall passing percentages among the 15 high schools comparing to the original district summary achieved earlier.
-The district summary of the initial district analysis  and the district summary after replacing the math and reading scores of ninth graders' with NaNs are shown in the images below respectively.
+Replacing the math and reading grades of Thomas High School ninth graders with NaNs within the student data DataFrame had a slight affect on the average math score, passing math, passing reading and overall passing percentages among the 15 high schools comparing to the original district summary achieved earlier.
+The district summary of the initial district analysis  and the district summary after replacing the math and reading scores of ninth graders with NaNs are shown in the images below respectively.

  The following changes are seen in the updated district summary DataFrame: